Last Supper

 The Last Supper is the final meal that, in the Gospel accounts, Jesus shared with his apostles in Jerusalem before his crucifixion.
 The Last Supper is commemorated by Christians especially on Holy Thursday.
 The Last Supper provides the scriptural basis for the Eucharist, also known as "Holy Communion" or "The Lord's Supper".
 Jesus having a final meal with his disciples is almost beyond dispute among scholars, and belongs to the framework of the narrative of Jesus' life.

-The New Testament mentions the Last Supper in four of its books.
-The First Epistle to the Corinthians (I Cor.
-11:23–25) contains the earliest known mention.
+The New Testament mentions the Last Supper in five of its books.
+The First Epistle to the Corinthians (1 Corinthians 11:23–25) contains the earliest known mention.
 The four canonical gospels state that the Last Supper took place in the week of Passover, days after Jesus's triumphal entry into Jerusalem, and before Jesus was crucified on Good Friday (Matthew 26:17–29; Mark 14:12–25; Luke 22:7–38).
 During the meal, Jesus predicts his betrayal by one of the apostles present, and foretells that before the next morning, Peter will thrice deny knowing him.

 The three Synoptic Gospels and the First Epistle to the Corinthians include the account of the institution of the Eucharist in which Jesus takes bread, breaks it and gives it to those present, saying "This is my body given to you".
 The Gospel of John tells of Jesus washing the feet of the apostles, giving the new commandment "to love one another as I have loved you", and includes the detailed Farewell Discourse by Jesus, calling the apostles who follow his teachings "friends and not servants", as he prepares them for his departure.

 Some scholars have looked to the Last Supper as the source of early Christian Eucharistic traditions.
-Others see the account of the Last Supper as derived from 1st-century eucharistic practice as described by Paul in the mid-50s.
+Others see the account of the Last Supper as derived from 1st-century Eucharistic practice as described by Paul in the mid-50s.